2025-2026 Undergraduate Catalog

 MATH 415W | Real Analysis I | 3 |

-Electives | All B.A. in Mathematics majors must take 9 credits of MATH courses at the 300-level or above as electives. |
+Math Electives: All BA in Mathematics majors must take 9 credits of MATH courses at the 300-level or above as electives.

-Computer Programming requirements: All B.A. in Mathematics majors must take one of the following.
+Computer Programming requirements: All BA in Mathematics majors must take one of the following.

 Course Number | Course Title | Credits |

-COSC 160 | JAVA | 3 |
+COSC 160 | Java | 3 |

 COSC 161 | JAVA Essentials for Experienced Programmers | 1 |